 The aim is to integrate microfluidic models and bioprinted structures with automated analytical methods in high-throughput environments.

-The project brings together a wide range of disciplines, including biotechnology, materials science, medicine, immunology, machine learning, biochemistry, arts and social sciences.
+project brings together a wide range of disciplines and research cultures, including biotechnology, materials science, medicine, immunology, machine learning, biochemistry, arts and social sciences.

 For further information : click here

-In February 2025, Queen Mary University of London (QMUL) opened one of Europe’s most advanced organ-on-a-chip facilities: the Centre for Predictive in vitro Models (CPM).
-This center brings together over 100 academics and postdoctoral researchers to advance the development and application of complex in vitro models for basic research, drug development and preclinical testing.
+In February 2025, Queen Mary University of London (QMUL) inaugurated one of Europe’s most advanced organ-on-a-chip centers: the Centre for Predictive in vitro Models (CPM).
+This center brings together over 100 academics and postdoctoral researchers to advance the development and application of complex in vitro models for basic research, drug development and preclinical trials.

 A £7 million Doctoral Training Centre will also provide 60 PhD students with the skills they need to take these innovations forward.
-Their training will cover technical skills for designing, manufacturing and advancing organ-on-a-chip models, as well as understanding of the regulatory and policy frameworks needed to support their adoption.
+Their training will cover the technical skills needed to design, manufacture and advance organ-on-a-chip models, as well as understanding the regulatory and policy frameworks needed to support their adoption.

-The Center is dedicated to fostering strong collaborations and has already established an impressive network of over 60 industrial partners and 20 other non-academic organizations, including regulatory bodies, charities and funding agencies, including NC3R (National 3R Center).
+The Center is committed to fostering strong collaborations and has already established an impressive network of over 60 industry partners and 20 other non-academic organizations, including regulators, charities and funding bodies, including NC3R (National 3R Center).

-Lord Patrick Vallance, Minister of State for Science, Research and Innovation, called the new facility a “significant opportunity” to strengthen the UK’s leadership in animal-free research: “Phasing out animal testing where possible is a clear goal of this government, and innovative methods, like organ-on-a-chip technology, are essential to delivering this ambition.”
+Lord Patrick Vallance, Minister of State for Science, Research and Innovation, described the new facility as a “significant opportunity” to reinforce the UK’s leadership in animal-free research: “Phasing out animal testing wherever possible is a clear objective of this government, and innovative methods, such as organ-on-a-chip technology, are essential to achieving this ambition.”

-The initial transition projects will focus on ALS, cystic fibrosis, osteoarthritis and rheumatic diseases, asthma and obstructive lung disease.
+The first projects will focus on amyotrophic lateral sclerosis (ALS), cystic fibrosis, osteoarthritis and rheumatic diseases, asthma and obstructive lung disease.